wptinysolution/media-library-tools/README.txt

 = Will compressing images break my site or change image URLs? = No. Filenames, URLs, and image dimensions all stay exactly the same — only the file contents are optimised.
 Nothing else on your site needs updating.

+= How do I convert my images to WebP or AVIF? =
+Go to **Media > Media Tools > Convert to WebP/AVIF**.
+Choose the formats you want, then start the conversion.
+The page shows how many images are convertible, how many are already done, and how many remain.

+= Does converting replace my original images? =
+No. Converted files are written alongside the originals — `image.jpg` stays exactly where it is and `image.webp` is created next to it.
+Your media library keeps one entry per image, and nothing is overwritten.

+= What is the difference between Compress and Convert? = Compress re-saves an image in its existing format at a smaller file size, replacing the file.
+Convert leaves the original untouched and generates an extra copy in a modern format.
+They work well together: compress first, then convert.

+= Which is better, WebP or AVIF? =
+AVIF files are usually 20–30% smaller than WebP, but take considerably longer to generate and need a slightly newer browser.
+WebP is supported almost everywhere.
+Generating both lets a browser pick whichever it can display.

+= Why is AVIF greyed out? =
+Either your server's image library was built without AVIF support, or AVIF conversion is a Pro feature on your licence.
+The page states which of the two applies.

+= How do my visitors receive the converted files? = Generating the files is the first step.
+Serving them requires either a plugin or a server rule that offers the modern format when the browser supports it — this feature creates the files, it does not change how your site delivers images.

+= Can I remove the converted files later? =
+Yes.
+Deleting a conversion removes every generated file for that image and leaves the original untouched.
+You can also regenerate them after changing formats or quality.

 = How do I find duplicate images in my WordPress media library? = Go to **Media > Media Tools > Duplicates**.
 Click **Scan for Duplicates**.
 The plugin compares every media file using MD5 hash fingerprinting — so it finds exact byte-for-byte duplicates regardless of filename.
 Results are grouped by file, showing how many copies exist, the file size, and the total wasted disk space across the group.